 Not all parents are willing to start their kids on a TTR50, which makes the PW50 a rival Yamaha model.
 The Peewee is the lighter and shorter of the two.

 It stands 18.7 inches tall and weighs 90 pounds.
 Despite being heavier and taller, the bigger Yamaha has better suspension.
 It has about an inch more of travel, which means a more comfortable ride.
+When you’re concerned with the noise, Yamaha TTR50 is less noisy than PW50.

 |Features||Yamaha TTR50 Specs||Honda CRF50 Specs|